Swimming

 Water Quality

-The most recent classification of water quality is Excellent based on samples taken from 2019 through to 2023.
+The most recent classification of water quality is Good based on samples taken from 2022 through to 2025.

 https://environment.data.gov.uk/bwq/profiles/profile.html?_search=gosport&site=ukj3305-16700